A1Liu/a1liu.github.io/src/_collections/_posts/2019-01-26-syntax-proposal-for-course-prerequisites-language.md

 <a name="sec-4-3"></a>
 #### 4.3 Names are Duck-Typed {{ to-top }}
 In the above example, we *named* the list <code>{{ intro-courses }}</code>.
-We should allow this kind of behavior; a name should refer to an arbitrary object, and errors will be raised at compile/runtime.
+A name can refer to an arbitrary object, in the same sense that a name can be given to anything.
+If it is used incorrectly later, an error will be raised at that point.

 <a name="sec-5"></a>
 ### 5. Quantifiers Make Lists into Booleans {{ to-top }}
-Quantifiers are a way to specify *how many* things we'd like.
+Quantifiers are a way to specify *how many* courses we'd like.
 They provide a simple way to convert lists into booleans.
 For example, to give the above list a truth value, we might want to use a quantifier such as *has taken at least 2 of the above courses.* For the sake of this language, we will use the following quantifiers: